Seattle Beyond ‘I Do’: Unforgettable PNW Experiences for Wedding Guests

 First, let’s start with the things to avoid.
 I know.
 That’s an off way to start.
 But, I’m just going to get these out of the way.

-- Don’t worry about “unsafe” areas – Seattle is a great, friendly and safe place to visit.
+• Don’t worry about “unsafe” areas – Seattle is a great, friendly and safe place to visit, especially any of the locations listed here in this guide.

 What to do during your time in Seattle